FindByColor/color-library/docs/data-definitions.md

 **Clash:**

-> Differing shades of colors that work less well together.
+> Clashes are differing shades of colors that do not work well together.

 **Tetrad:**

 > Tetradic color palettes use four colors, a pair of complementary color pairs.
-Tetrad colors can be found by putting a square or rectangle on the color wheel.
+Tetrad colors are found by putting a square or rectangle on the color wheel.

 **Four Tone:**

-> A double complementary scheme is when two hues (colors) are next to each other on the color wheel and are paired with two adjacent hues on the opposite side.
+> A Four Tone ( AKA Double Complementary ) scheme is when two hues are next to each other on the color wheel and paired with two adjacent hues on the opposite side.

 **Five Tone:**

-> Primary color and four tetradic colors.
+> Primary color combined with four tetradic colors.

 **Six Tone:**